dwisianto/github-bak2021-03/k2/kXX/kJv/README.md

 ## Gson

-Gson is an open source java api for parsing and building json.
+- Gson is an open source java api for parsing and building json.
     - It has extensive support for java generics.
     - It also provides support for converting third party classes to json.
     - It can be used to serialize and deserialize complex objects with deep hierarchies that may contain generic classes.
+- Overview
+    - Three Way to parse json string : Data Binding, Streaming, Tree
+    - Java Specific Features: Collections, Generics, InnerClass, Null
+    - TypeAdapter and Serialization/Deserialization
 - Data Binding
     - In this example we look at how to bind a Json to a java object.
     - Gson is quite powerful when it comes to binding a json to Java since it has a lot of built in serializers and deserializers.